King Naresuan (film): Part II: Reclaiming Sovereignty

 Bayinnaung dies in the beginning of the film from natural causes.
 Thammaracha, the governor-king of Ayutthaya, believes it is important that he go and pay respect to the dead king out of fear that the new Burmese king Nanda would deem it as an insult and attack Ayutthaya.
-Prince Naresuan, however, having been raised in Pegu (the kingdom of Hanthawadi) and who regards Bayinnaung as a second father, convinces Thammaracha to let him go in his place.
+Prince Naresuan, however, having been raised in Pegu (the kingdom of Hanthawaddy) and who regards Bayinnaung as a second father, convinces Thammaracha to let him go in his place.

-Upon arriving in Hanthawadi (Hongsawadi in Thai), Naresuan's childhood teacher, a Buddhist monk named Khan Chong, informs him about the dangers that king Nanda and many factions in Burma are plotting his assassination.
+Upon arriving in Hanthawaddy (Hongsawadi in Thai), Naresuan's childhood teacher, a Buddhist monk named Khan Chong, informs him about the dangers that king Nanda and many factions in Burma are plotting his assassination.
 At king Bayinnaung's funeral, all representatives from vassal kingdoms are present besides for one, the Krang kingdom.
 King Nanda sees it as disrespect and seizes the opportunity to wage war and siege the mountain top city.
 Naresuan's Ayutthaya army is successful in taking the mountain top city and proves itself superior to the rival Burmese armies, namely of the Lord of Pyay and of Mingyi Swa (the eldest son of Nandabayin).
 Burmese rivals felt even more threatened by the strength and wits of Naresuan's army.
 During the battle, Naresuan's friend, Bunthing, now a highly skilled general under Naresuan, falls for the princess of Krang, who becomes his companion.

 A plot is uncovered by Naresuan's childhood friends, two Mon rulers, that the Burmese are in fact planning the assassination of Naresuan.
-Upon finding out, Naresuan executes the plotters and ceremoniously declares Ayutthaya free and sovereign from Hanthawadi.
+Upon finding out, Naresuan executes the plotters and ceremoniously declares Ayutthaya free and sovereign from Hanthawaddy.
 King Nanda and his Burmese are furious and begin a military campaign to capture and kill king Naresuan before his forces and liberated Siamese subjects can reach the Sittaung River.
 King Naresuan uses the strategy of a fighting retreat.
 His forces built a wooden bridge across the river and engage the pursuing Burmese army as they follow.
 Several battles took place during the crossing.
 However, as the Burmese forces catch up, the Siamese citizens and forces have already crossed to the other bank.